MiniFate/MiniFate/_chapters/02-world-building.md

 |    Genre: | ~~Outlaws and Prophecies on the Outer Planets~~ |
 | Conflict: | ~~Galaxy-Spanning Empire Tightens its Grip~~    |

-Write the aspects down somewhere everyone can see them.
-Don't worry about making them perfect; they're just a starting point.
 You can come back and change them during character creation, or even after the story is underway!

 Here are the aspects we decided on for our world: